socadk/design-practice-repository/index.md

 ## Welcome to DPR (Git Pages Edition)

-*Note:* These Git Pages are still experimental, and this index page is incomplete.
+*Note:* This index page only lists a subset of the available method elements.
 <!-- Please use the repository-level [README.md](https://github.com/socadk/design-practice-repository/blob/master/README.md) as entry into DPR for the time being. -->
-Please use the [introduction](./introduction.md) page as entry into these DPR pages for the time being.
+The [introduction](./introduction.md) page is a more comprehensive entry into these DPR pages.
 A [blog post on Medium](https://medium.com/olzzio/design-practice-repository-dpr-ed5e9d0e91cd) provides background information and content orientation as well.

 ### Navigation